Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 When Is It a Good Idea to Have an Extraction and Implant?

-Placing a dental implant in Turkey can be an attractive option if you want high-quality treatment while managing costs.
+Getting a dental implant in Turkey can be an attractive option if you want high-quality treatment while managing costs.

 Dental-implant-Turkey